benj-chen/Curriculum2020/BasicDriveCode.md

 }
 ```
+6. Great, we can spin many types of motors.
+But how do we get this code onto the robot and run it?
+First we need to connect our computer to the robot, either with a USB cable, ethernet cable, or through wifi.
+When using wifi, check the name of the network of the robot (it will be on the bridge), and connect to the wifi network.
+Then in FRC VSCode (after saving your code), click the W in the upper right hand corner, and select deploy robot code.
+If the deploy is not successful, it could be due to your code not compiling, not having the correct vendor libraries, not being connected to the robot, or another reason.
+Make sure to read the error message.
+If code code deploys successfully, you can open FRC Driver Station, shout ENABLING, and then click enable.
+If the robot does something unexpected and is not suspended on blocks, you can press disable or the space key to stop it.
+Note that if you press the space key you will not be able to enable it again until you redeploy.

-6. Next we will drive this motor off of a joystick.
+7. Next we will drive this motor off of a joystick.
 Controllers have buttons and axis: buttons can give a 0 or 1 value while axis can range from -1 to 1 (except for triggers which go from 0 to 1).
 In this example we will use an axis from the joystick, which will correspond to how much power we tell a TalonSRX to give a motor.
 Each joystick has 2 axis, one for how much it is moved left and right and one for how much it is moved up and down.
 Each axis has an ID which can be determined by opening FRC Driver Station.
 Additionally, each controller has an ID which can be determined in FRC Driver Station.
 To use input devices like controllers and gamepads, we have to use the Joystick class (it represents a whole controller, not just a joystick).
-To get the -1 to 1 value of an axis, we can use the `getRawAxis(int ID)` method, and to get the 0 or 1 value of a button, we can use the `getRawButton(<int ID>)` method.
+To get the -1 to 1 value of an axis, we can use the `getRawAxis(int ID)` method, and to get the 0 or 1 value of a button, we can use the `getRawButton(int ID)` method.

 ```
 package frc.robot;